ErikHgm/SportMemoryGame/README.md

 ### Testing User Stories from User Experience (UX) Section
 -   #### First Time Visitor Goals
+    -  As a first time visitor I expect to find information about how the game is player.
+        -   When entering the game site, the rules of the game are shown immediately to the user.
-    -   As a first time visitor I expect to
+    -  As a first time visitor I expect to be able to easily understand how to navigate the game.
+        -   Upon entering the game it is easily discoverable where to click in order to go to the next step.
+    -  As a first time visitor I want to complete the game and finish it
+        -   When starting the game one can explore how it functions and finish it in their own pace at the beginning.

 -   #### Returning Visitor Goals
+    -  As a returning user I want to beat my previous time
+        -    The game incorporates a timer that shows the time it took to complete the game.
+This can provide for the user to set as a goal to beat the previous time.
-    - As a returning user I expect to
+    -  As a returning user I want to improve and find the game easier to play as you go along
+        -   After the first couple of tries in game, it gets easier and quicker to use the interface.

 -   #### Frequent User Goals
+    -  As frequent user I expect to be able to complete the game at the best possible time.
+        -    Once the user get to know how the game functions the chances of improving the time is greatly increased.
-    - As frequent user I expect
+    -  As frequent user I expect the game to run smoothly and function as intended.
+        -   The game has been thoroughly tested in order to provide the best possible user-experience without any issues that can interfere with the user.

 ### Further Testing
--   The website has been thoroughly tested on various  browsers such as Internet Explorer, Google Chrome, Firefox, Safar and Microsoft Edge.
+-   The website has been thoroughly tested on various  browsers such as Internet Explorer, Google Chrome, Firefox, Safari and Microsoft Edge.
 -   Adaptation to different devices to make sure it scales properly has been tested using the below tools:
     -   [Responsivetesttool](http://responsivetesttool.com/)
     -   [Google Devtools](https://developer.chrome.com/docs/devtools/open/)